-RCM Software system is the most crucial foundation of the financial structure of any hospital and a Revenue Cycle Management (RCM) Software acts as the financial workstation for that hospital or the healthcare practice.
+RCM Software system is the most crucial foundation of the financial structure of any hospital and Revenue Cycle Management (RCM) Software acts as the financial workstation for that hospital or the healthcare practice.

-A Revenue Cycle Management Software tracks each billable activity of a patient right from the booking of an appointment till the completion of the billing and payment procedure.
+A Revenue Cycle Management Software tracks each billable activity of a patient right from the booking of an appointment to the completion of the billing and payment procedure.
 Streamlining the financial workflows in a healthcare organization.

 A typical RCM Software remains active throughout the journey of a patient to and from medical practice.
 It tracks and processes every billable step of the journey and performs various tasks including pre-visit patient registration and insurance verification, up-front co-pay processing, bill generation, payment collection, and profitability management.

 Healthcare providers use such RCM solutions to automate the tiresome work of tracking so that they can focus more on the treatment itself and provide the patients with a better experience overall.
 Modern Revenue Cycle Management (RCM) Software systems are utilizing the power of Artificial Intelligence (AI) to accelerate the flow of revenue in healthcare organizations.